Joseph T. Dawson: Military career

-Dawson landed with his company at the Easy Red sector of Omaha beach early in the morning on June 6, 1944.
+Dawson landed with his company at the Easy Red sector of Omaha Beach early in the morning on June 6, 1944.
 After being pinned down on the beach, Dawson led his men up a narrow ravine, now known as "Dawson's draw," from the beach to the top of the bluff on which the American cemetery now sits.
 He personally cleared a German machine gun nest with an accurate throw of a grenade.
 He is known as one of the first officers to reach the top of the bluff overlooking the beach.
 Once at the top, he led his men to his objective at Colleville-sur-Mer, where he was wounded on the afternoon of June 6.
-For his actions that day he was awarded the Distinguished Service Cross (United States), and at the 50th anniversary of the D-Day landings, Dawson was selected by the Army to speak at the ceremonies as the representative of the troops who landed that day.
+For his actions that day he was awarded the Distinguished Service Cross, and at the 50th anniversary of the D-Day landings, Dawson was selected by the Army to speak at the ceremonies as the representative of the troops who landed that day.

-After recuperating from his wounds, Dawson rejoined his unit in France, and after the break out at St. Lo, he led his company in the advance across France and into Belgium, engaging in a number of actions against the Germans.
+After recuperating from his wounds, Dawson rejoined his unit in France, and after the break-out at St. Lo, he led his company in the advance across France and into Belgium, engaging in a number of actions against the Germans.
 From Belgium, the 1st Division was engaged in the battle at Aachen, Germany in September and October 1944.
-Dawson's G Company (along with I Company) held off German counterattacks for thirty-nine days during the battle for Aachen on, what was called in contemporary papers and is still called in U.S. Army history, "Dawson's Ridge."
+Dawson's G Company (along with I Company) held off German counterattacks for thirty-nine days during the battle for Aachen, what was called in contemporary papers and is still called in U.S. Army history, "Dawson's Ridge."
 This ridge sat astride the main route that for the German attempts to relieve the city of Aachen, which Hitler had ordered to be defended at all costs.
 G Company lost 117 out of 139 men during the battle for "Dawson's Ridge."
 For this action, Dawson's command was honored with the Presidential Unit Citation.

 Dawson was hospitalized after the lengthy action at Aachen, capping his extended combat experience in North Africa, Sicily, and France spanning nearly two years.
-After recuperation at hospitals in France and the U.S., Dawson was promoted to major and was reassigned to the OSS under the command of General Donovan, serving for the remainder of the U.S. action in Europe during 1945 until the German surrender.
+After recuperation at hospitals in France and the U.S., Dawson was promoted to major and was reassigned to the OSS under the command of Maj.
+Gen. William J. Donovan, serving for the remainder of the U.S. action in Europe during 1945 until the German surrender.